rewiringamerica/incentive-data-llm/README.md

 ## Overview

 An LLM should be used as a first pass at incentive data, as it **will** make mistakes that a human would not make.
-The value is primarily being able to do it at scale, since there is some cleanup that you'll want to do with the results, and some of the steps take roughly the same amount of time if you're doing them for 10 rows vs 500.
-If you prefer, you can steal the prompt and feed smaller batches of text to an interactive model (e.g the ChatGPT model at chat.openai.com), though you still will have to pay the cleanup penalty eventually.
+Nonetheless, it should save a significant amount of time for incentives data gathering, because:

+1) humans are much better at reviewing existing text than populating it themselves
+2) the model can work at impressive scale
+3) the model is correct somewhere around 75% percentage of the time, depending on how you measure it

 There are parts of this process that are still pretty manual/painful; the good news is that you have to do them once and then you can run multiple LLM iterations over the data easily.